 Recently extortionists publicly exposed confidential files of five small law firms.
-They threatened to publish much more if the firms didn't pay the blackmail money.
+They threatened to publish much more if the firms didn't pay the extortion money.

 Visitors to the website could click to download the stolen data.
 Here is a screenshot from the criminal website:

 According to Law.com, three small South Dakota firms were hit: